 Eating the rubbery ends of chicken bones and the gristle on your steak can also help add collagen to your diet.

-If sweating over a boiling vat of bone broth or gnawing on bones doesn’t sound good to you, there are high quality collagen supplements that can be used to conveniently add collagen to your diet.
+If sweating over a boiling vat of bone broth or gnawing on bones doesn’t sound good to you, there are high-quality collagen supplements that can be used to conveniently add collagen to your diet.

-Whether it is a powdered collagen collagen peptides or gelatin product (read this article to learn the difference between the two), with collagen supplements you can add this essential protein to just about anything, from coffee and tea, to smoothies and shakes, and even baked goods such as brownies, without compromising their flavor.
+Whether it is powdered collagen peptides or gelatin (read this article to learn the difference between the two), with collagen supplements you can add this essential protein to just about anything, from coffee and tea, to smoothies and shakes, and even baked goods such as brownies, without compromising their flavor.
 In fact, adding collagen protein powder to your favorite foods can actually enhance their deliciousness by improving texture and mouthfeel!

 In addition to simply keeping you healthy and alive, adding foods rich in collagen protein can help you to truly thrive!
 A 2014 study found substantial skin benefits to collagen supplementation.

 Beyond looking better, collagen can help improve athletic performance by reducing joint pain and stiffness.